This article describes how to rename a user’s home profile folder in Windows 11.

 How to Change Username in Windows 11

-How to rename the user’s home folder to match the username
+Rename the user’s home folder

 If you want to learn how to enable the built-in administrator account, click on the link below:

-How to Enable the Administrator in Windows 11 – Website for Students
+How to Enable the Administrator in Windows 11

 After you have logged in as the administrator, go to Start and search for Command Prompt, then select the Command Prompt app to open.

-When the Command prompt app opens, type the commands below to list all the account SIDs on the machine.
+When the Command Prompt app opens, type the commands below to list all the account SIDs on the machine.

 wmic useraccount get name,SID